-The Bureau of Land Management (BLM) Billings Field Office prepared an environmental assessment (EA) to analyze the potential effects from offering two nominated lease parcels for competitive oil and gas leasing in a sale tentatively scheduled to occur on October 22, 2013.
-The EA was available for a 30-day public comment period.
+The Bureau of Land Management (BLM) Billings Field Office prepared an environmental assessment (EA) to analyze the potential effects from offering five nominated lease parcels for competitive oil and gas leasing in a sale tentatively scheduled to occur on October 21, 2014.
+The EA and unsigned FONSI were available for a 30-day public comment period.

 Based on our analysis and review of comments received, the EA has been updated (refer to Chapter 5 of the EA for a summary of public comments).
-A competitive oil and gas lease sale is tentatively scheduled to be held on October 22, 2013.
-It will be my recommendation to offer both lease parcels in whole, 147 federal mineral acres, along with stipulations identified in the BLM preferred alternative in the updated EA, see Appendix A. I will also recommend deferring 7 lease parcels in whole, 3,244.55 federal mineral acres pending additional study and analysis, see Appendix A.
+A competitive oil and gas lease sale is tentatively scheduled to be held on October 21, 2014.
+It will be my recommendation to offer five lease parcels, or parts thereof, totaling 602.44 federal mineral acres, along with stipulations identified in the BLM preferred alternative in the updated EA, see Appendix A. I will also recommend deferring 10 lease parcels, or parts thereof, 1,080 federal mineral acres pending additional study and analysis, see Appendix A.